 They both mean you.

-You can use “tu” with your friends, your family, people your age or people younger.
+You can use “tu” with your friends, your family, people your own age or younger.

 You can use “vous” in shops, with strangers, with your teachers and older people.